Protecting patient data: Cybersecurity tips for FNPsDate: June 8, 2017

 As stated by Boatman, pop-ups are one vehicle through which ransomware attacks are initiated.
 Healthcare professionals, therefore, should ensure that pop-up blockers are installed on their computers.

 3. Backing up all data

 Health care professionals should take time to back up all data, especially personal patient information.
 The rationale is simple: If ransomware criminals hold the information hostage, another copy will be readily accessible, Bill Siwicki asserted in Healthcare IT News.

 Sometimes spotting cybersecurity threats is a matter of exercising common sense.
 This approach means reviewing all emails upon receipt and refraining from clicking on links that are not trustworthy.
 As noted in the Microsoft fact sheet, there often are telltale signs of scams in emails sent by cybercriminals.
 Examples include a tone that is forceful and demanding, as well as spelling and other grammatical errors.
 FNPs also should regard these tactics as red flags.

 Guidelines from the Office of the National Coordinator for Health Information Technology stress that simple precautions can go a long way to keep computers and data safe in medical practices.
 For example, FNPs are advised not to leave computers unattended and to vet any guests using the network.

-By following these strategies, FNPs and other health care providers can contribute in the fight against cybercrime across the health care industry.
+By following these strategies, FNPs and other health care providers can contribute to the fight against cybercrime across the healthcare industry.